Oliewijzer – voor ieder huidtype een passende olie

 Drying oil

 This type of oil feels dry on the skin.
 This means that the oil does not feel greasy on the skin.
-This is a fine oil for oily skin.
+This is a nice oil for oily skin.

 Semi-drying oils are ideally suited for combination skin.
-This type of oil goes well with both dry and oily areas of combination skin.
+This type of oil suits both dry and oily areas that combination skin has.

 Non-drying oil

 Dry skins benefit most from a non-drying oil.
 A non-drying oil helps to maintain the skin's moisture balance.
-This keeps the skin healthy and elastic.
+This way the skin remains healthy and elastic.

-You can use the oil to rub in your body and face.
+You can use the oil to rub your body and face.
 Natural products can also cause an allergic reaction.
-Therefore, before you start using the oil, do a patch test by smearing a little oil in your elbow or behind your ear.
+Therefore, before using the oil, do a patch test by rubbing a little oil in your elbow or behind your ear.
 Discover how your skin reacts to the oil.

 You can apply the oil to dry skin, but also to towel-dried skin.
 In that case, the skin is still slightly moist.
-When you put oil on it, you lock in the moisture on your skin with the oil.
-This way the moisture balance is maintained and thanks to the oil you have a well-nourished skin.
+When you apply oil to it, you lock in the moisture on your skin with the oil.
+This way, the moisture balance is maintained and the oil gives you well-nourished skin.

-When you use make-up you can also remove it with oil.
-To do this, moisten a reusable cotton pad and put a little oil on it.
-Pass the disc over your make-up as usual.
-You can even remove waterproof make-up in this way easily and without the intervention of chemicals.
+If you use make-up you can also remove it with oil.
+To do this, moisten a reusable cotton pad and apply a little oil to it.
+Apply the disc over your make-up as you normally would.
+You can even remove waterproof make-up this way easily and without the use of chemicals.

 ← Older Post Newer Post →